Answer: A bit difficult.

 I have found crochet V-necks, top-down raglan but not a V-neck, some top-down with a V-neck but as a yoked top not a raglan.
 I found a short sleeved open mesh crochet tee that did seem to qualify as top down, in the round, raglan and V-neck, but it was not a sweater/pullover with any neckline edging or ribbing anywhere and did not compete with a knitted equivalent for warmth or dense fabric look of a sweater.

 Maybe it’s not the absolute first, but anyway, I feel like I am breaking new ground!
 The idea got into my brain after knitting a top-down raglan V-neck last year when I couldn’t crochet after finger surgery (cat bite injury).
-I was like – “There must be a way I can do this with crochet!!! “ It’s been rattling around in there since last November, and now I am so close I can almost taste it!
+I was like – “There must be a way I can do this with crochet!!! “ It’s been rattling around in there since last November, and now I feel I am getting pretty close!

 There are plenty of knitted top-down in the round raglan pullovers because knitting stitches have vastly different stitch characteristics to those of crochet.
 The challenge I set for myself (“challenge accepted!”) was to come up with a crochet stitch set that could be used to adapt this knitting method of sweater construction to crochet, resolve all the angles required to have a feature raglan line from the V-neck to the underarm area, and produce a pattern that worked for sizes XS through to 5XL.

-I will be blogging again in a while – maybe a couple of weeks - to let you know how prototype number 2 shapes up.
+I will be blogging again soon to let you know how prototype number 2 shapes up.
 With what I learnt about the feature raglan line, V-neck shaping and armhole fit from my first prototype, I am feeling confident for number 2 though still have my fingers crossed....